alimpolat/financial_rag_advisor/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## For A.Team

-This project showcases domain-specific RAG implementation for financial analysis, demonstrating expertise in:

-- LangChain and modern AI architecture design
-- OpenAI API integration for embeddings and generation
-- Financial domain knowledge and specialized text processing
-- Production-ready architecture with robust error handling
-- User-centric design with intuitive interface and comprehensive analytics

-The system highlights how domain-specific optimizations can significantly enhance RAG applications for specialized fields like finance.